gauteh/abunchoftags/README.md

 ## Things to be aware of
 Check out `keywsync.hh` to see which tags are ignored and how the mappings are done.
 I also replace `/` with `.`, so if you got any tags with `.` in them it is going to become a mess.
 Also, there is no support for tags with spaces in them (they should probably be wrapped in quotes at some point).
+Make sure you have a recent version of OfflineIMAP, some issues with [multiple occurences of tags](https://github.com/OfflineIMAP/offlineimap/pull/136) should be fixed there.

 ## Usage